TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/packet-broker/configure/routing-policies.md

 To customize, see [Flags]({{< relref "#flags" >}}) below.

 {{< note >}}
-To enable forwarding of all packets between you (the Forwarder) and The Things Network (the Home Network):
+To enable forwarding of all packets between you (the Forwarder) and The Things Stack Community Edition (the Home Network):

 ```bash
 $ ttn-lw-cli packetbroker home-network policy set 000013 ttn --all